Skip to content

 Windows 11 often hides High Performance mode to encourage energy efficiency.
 If it is missing, you can create a new plan or use the command line tool powercfg -duplicatescheme 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c to restore the High Performance option to your list.

 In the Power Options menu, click Create a power plan on the left sidebar.
-Choose an existing plan as a base, name your new plan, and adjust the screen and sleep settings to your specific needs.
+Choose an existing plan as a base, give your new plan a name, and adjust the screen and sleep settings to your specific needs.
 This is useful for specialized tasks like long-term file downloads.

 Was this guide helpful?